joelhawksley/identity/_posts/2026-02-02-reliable-enhanced-snoo-notifications-with-home-assistant.md

 ---
 layout: post
 title: "Reliable, enhanced Snoo notifications with Home Assistant"
+description: "Use a power monitoring outlet to trigger Snoo notifications independent from the cloud."
 ---

 _**TL;DR:** Use a power monitoring outlet to trigger Snoo notifications independent from the cloud._